-In 2008 FIDIC has published a standard form of Contract which extends the single responsibility of the Contractor to a 20 years´ operation service.
+In 2008 FIDIC has published a standard form of Contract which expands the single responsibility of the Contractor to a 20 years´ operation service.
 It is known as the FIDIC Gold Book for Design Build and Operate.
 The concept is to require the Contractor to take in consideration in its design the requirements for operation which include maintenance and replacements.
 However the Contract does not address financing and funding issues.
 The Contractor will not be involved in financing the Project nor will he have the benefit of the operation output.
 He merely provides the service to design, build and operate the Works.

-The FIDIC Gold Book assumes a green field scenario, meaning that the Contractor is supposed to design and build a new plant or facility.
-TG 11 is preparing conditions of contract for the purposes of the enhancement, refurbishment or rehabilitation of existing facilities (Brown field scenario) to be operated thereafter which involves an Initial Operation period during which the contractor must acquaint itself with the operation of the facility before commencing and completing the design.
+The FIDIC Gold Book assumes a green field scenario, meaning that the Contractor is supposed to design and build a new plant or facility on a green field.
+TG 11 is preparing conditions of contract for the purposes of the enhancement, refurbishment or rehabilitation of existing facilities (brown field scenario) to be operated thereafter which involves an Initial Operation period during which the contractor must acquaint itself with the operation of the facility before commencing and completing the design.
 This new book will be published under the name of the FIDIC Bronze Book (Operate, Design & Build).
 The core feature of the Bronze Book will be the Asset Inventory which classifies the existing facilities in Class A and Class B Assets.